-Rajasthan tourism has introduced wildlife safari at the Desert National Park, Jaisalmer.
-Hopefully the safari will be Starts from this week, the safari is going to help the tourists in enjoying the exotic wildlife species, living in the Thar Desert.
+Rajasthan tourism has introduced a wildlife safari at the Desert National Park, Jaisalmer.
+Hopefully, the safari will be Starts from this week, and the safari is going to help the tourists in enjoying the exotic wildlife species living in the Thar Desert.
 This initiative has also been launched to boost the economy of the state.

-In terms of area the Desert national park spread over an area of 3,000 square kilometers.
-Its landscape comprises of sharp rocks, rolling sand dunes, thick salt lake and a mix of all at some places.
-It is called home by a number of exotic animal and bird species in a vast variety including chinkara, black buck, sand grouse, desert fox and cat, desert gerbil, fringe-toed agama eagles and blue bull.
+In terms of area, the Desert national park is spread over 3,000 square kilometers.
+Its landscape comprises sharp rocks, rolling sand dunes, a thick salt lake, and a mix of all in some places.
+It is home to many exotic animal and bird species in a wide variety, including chinkara, black buck, sand grouse, desert fox and cat, desert gerbil, fringe-toed agama eagles, and blue bull.

 Desert National Park also houses one of the heaviest flying birds in the world, the endangered Great Indian Bustard.
-In the winter months, the park welcomes migratory birds like Eastern Imperial Eagle, Himalayan and Eurasian Griffon Vultures, and Saker Falcon etc.
+In the winter, the park welcomes migratory birds like Eastern Imperial Eagle, Himalayan and Eurasian Griffon Vultures, Saker Falcon, etc.

-An official informed that “This week, we will be start wildlife safari at the Desert National Park for tourists.
-Under the eco-tourism programme, the safari is being started where tourists will be able to see unique found only in dessert areas such as in Jaisalmer, Barmer and Bikaner,” said Anoop KR, Conservator of forest (wildlife), Jaisalmer district.
+An official said, “This week, we will start a wildlife safari for tourists at the Desert National Park.
+Under the eco-tourism program, the safari is being started where tourists will be able to see unique found only in desert areas such as in Jaisalmer, Barmer, and Bikaner,” said Anoop KR, Conservator of forest (wildlife), Jaisalmer district.

 Anoop further said, “Guides are residents of villages inside the park.
 They were given training for a year by my department and Wildlife Conservation Trust, a Mumbai-based NGO.”

 He added, “Our objective is to promote and encourage tourism in Jaisalmer.
-If the initiative works then wildlife safari will also come in itinerary of tourist, which will extend their stay for a day.
-In addition to this, the move will provide livelihood to local residents as they are involved as guides and vehicles drivers.”
+If the initiative works, wildlife safari will also come into tourist itineraries, extending their stay for a day.
+In addition, the move will provide a livelihood to local residents as they are involved as guides and vehicle drivers.”